 Indiana has rolling hills, woods, lakes, and streams that support everything from federally endangered bald eagles to our threatened warblers, from protected Eastern box turtles to our least known weasels which are of special concern, including our bats, which are dying by the thousands from a fungus.
 Most of the tax supported agencies either will not accept wild animals, or they euthanize them.
 As more and more habitats are destroyed, more conflicts are occuring with cars, pets, and chemicals

-The future impact of this project will allow us to keep our doors open and provide wildlife conflict information to callers as well as outreach education programs for over 3,000 people a year; a high-value learning environment for over 20 interns each summer; and a place to bring sick, injured, and orphaned wildlife.
+The future impact of this project will allow us to keep providing much needed care to our wildlife offer information to callers as well as outreach education programs for over 7,000 people a year; a high-value learning environment for over 35 interns each summer; 20 interns each fall and a place to bring sick, injured, and orphaned wildlife.

 This project is now in implementation and no longer available for funding.